yrashish/indian-states/README.md

 # About Project
 This is a simple Spring Boot application which when accessed via /states REST endpoint show Indian states and their capitals.
-This application uses an in-memory H2 database which inserts rows at the start of application and keep it in memory.
+This application uses an in-memory H2 database which inserts rows at the start of application and keep it in memory

 # About Skaffold
 > Skaffold handles the workflow for building, pushing and deploying your application.